Screenshot of the Resilience Analysis and Planning Tool (RAPT) with the National Risk Index Counties data layer.

 Assigned Wed 02/04/2026 | Due Wed 02/11/2026

 {ggplot2} + ggplot2 extension packagesIn class, we’ve been discussing strategies and considerations for choosing the right graphic form to represent your data and convey your intended message.
-Here, you’ll apply what we’re learning to natural hazards and demographics data, courtesy of the FEMA National Risk Index (NRI) and the US Census Bureau’s American Community Survey (ACS).
+Here, you’ll apply what we’re learning to natural hazards and demographics data, courtesy of the FEMA Resilience Analysis and Planning Tool (RAPT) and the US Census Bureau’s American Community Survey (ACS).

 Refamiliarize yourself with the FEMA’s NRI and learn more about the ACS. (unfold the following note, which is collapsed to save space):